pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

     <td>Grouping, Block or Inline</td>
     <td>
       <p>
-        <del onMouseEnter="mouseEnter(this)" data-issue="437">Either an association between the content enclosed by the <b>Annot</b> structure element and one or more corresponding PDF annotations (see 12.5, "Annotations"), or a mechanism to include one or more PDF annotations in the structure tree.</del>
+        <del onMouseEnter="mouseEnter(this)" data-issue="437" data-iso="approved">Either an association between the content enclosed by the <b>Annot</b> structure element and one or more corresponding PDF annotations (see 12.5, "Annotations"), or a mechanism to include one or more PDF annotations in the structure tree.</del>
-        <ins onMouseEnter="mouseEnter(this)" data-issue="437">Encloses one or more PDF annotations and associated content, if any.</ins>
+        <ins onMouseEnter="mouseEnter(this)" data-issue="437" data-iso="approved">Encloses one or more PDF annotations and associated content, if any.</ins>
       </p>
       <p>...</p>
     </td>